Gurkamalvirk/ai-chat-bot-trial-1/RENDER_DEPLOYMENT.md

 - Check that frontend uses relative URLs (`/api/...` not `http://localhost:4000/api/...`)
 - Check environment variables are set correctly

+### Build fails with "vite: Permission denied"
+- **IMPORTANT**: Make sure the Build Command in Render dashboard is: `npm install && cd ../frontend && npm install && npm run build`
+- Verify that `vite` is in `dependencies` (not `devDependencies`) in `frontend/package.json`
+- The build script uses `npx vite build` which should resolve permission issues
+- If still failing, try: `npm install && cd ../frontend && npm ci && npm run build`

 ### Build fails
 - Ensure Node.js version is 20+ (set in Render if needed)
 - Check that both `frontend/package.json` and `backend/package.json` have valid dependencies
 - Verify the build command paths are correct
+- **Update the Build Command in Render dashboard** - it might still be using the old command

 ### Database connection fails
 - Verify `MONGODB_URI` is set correctly